influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

   - /{{< latest "chronograf" >}}/administration/managing-influxdb-users/
 ---

+Authorization in InfluxDB Enterprise refers to managing user permissions.
 To secure and manage access to an InfluxDB Enterprise cluster, first [configure authentication](/enterprise_influxdb/v1.9/administration/configure/security/authentication/).
 You can then manage users and permissions as necessary.

 This page is meant to help new users choose the best method for managing permissions in InfluxDB Enterprise.

 ## Permissions in InfluxDB Enterprise

-InfluxDB Enterprise has an [expanded set of 16 permissions](/enterprise_influxdb/v1.9/administration/manage/security/permissions/#permissions).
+InfluxDB Enterprise has an [expanded set of 16 permissions](/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/permissions/#permissions).
 These permissions allow for
 controlling read and write access to data for all databases and for individual databases, as well as permitting certain cluster-management actions like creating or deleting resources.